indulgeback/telos/README.md

 ## 1. Project Introduction

-This project aims to build a modern, scalable workflow orchestration agent platform that supports automated task scheduling and management.
-It adopts a frontend-backend separation and microservices architecture, suitable for enterprise-level automation scenarios.
+Telos is an intelligent workflow orchestration agent platform designed for enterprise-level automation scenarios.
+The system implements automated task scheduling, management, and execution through a modern microservices architecture.

 **Project Highlights:**

-- Frontend based on Next.js 15 + Shadcn UI for a smooth experience
+- **Next.js 15** frontend with App Router and React 19 concurrent features
-- Backend Go microservices for high performance and easy scalability
+- **Go microservices** backend with high performance and easy scalability
-- Supports tRPC/gRPC for type-safe and efficient inter-service communication
+- **Service discovery** with built-in registry and health checks
+- **Multi-language support** with internationalization for 18 languages
+- **Visual workflow builder** based on React Flow components
-- Monorepo management for unified dependencies and easy collaboration
+- **Monorepo management** for unified dependencies and streamlined development
-- Complete containerization and CI/CD support
+- **Unified logging** with custom tlog package for structured logging across all services

 ---